thodg/slides/language/index.md

 lower-level constructs such as mathematical operations from the processor or disk access from the kernel.

+Semantics tells you how your language relates to other languages.
+It is a connection to other languages.

 ### Data

 Data is valid use of the language for reasons pertaining to its